About the Holiday Partnership

-When people think of the Holiday Partnership, they may not realize the incredible amount of time and number of volunteers it takes to coordinate it each year.
-Starting in the fall, the planning team must begin organizing the key components, including which businesses are hosting food drives or collecting Toys for Tots, where will Trees of Joy be hosted, and who is willing to take a group of names or multiple families to fulfill their gift wishes.
+It's a tremendous feat of logistics coordinated by a largely Volunteer Planning Team that organizes the key components, including which businesses are hosting food drives or collecting Toys for Tots, where Trees of Joy will be hosted, and who is willing to take a group of names or multiple families to fulfill their gift wishes.

 The Holiday Partnership provides assistance for eligible households to enjoy a holiday meal of their choosing.
 The Community Holiday Food Drive engages all of us as well as grocery stores, schools, service organizations, neighborhoods, and others in a massive community-wide effort to collect non-perishable pantry staples, like pasta, rice, and canned goods to replenish household pantries and enlarge the inventories of Crook County Food pantries.